Improving the user experience

 - Capture dialog boxes or screen areas and copy them between the user device desktop (including non-ICCCM-compliant applications) and an application running in a connection window

 - Copy graphics between a connection window and X graphics manipulation utilities xmag or xv

 At the command prompt, type /opt/Citrix/ICAClient/util/xcapture and press ENTER (where /opt/Citrix/ICAClient is the directory in which you installed Receiver).

 This topic describes the HDX Broadcast auto-client reconnection feature.
-Citrix recommends you use this in conjunction with the HDX Broadcast session reliability feature.
+Citrix recommends that you use this feature with the HDX Broadcast session reliability feature.

 Users can be disconnected from their sessions because of unreliable networks, highly variable network latency, or range limitations of wireless devices.
 With the HDX Broadcast auto-client reconnection feature, Citrix Receiver can detect unintended disconnections of sessions and reconnect users to the affected sessions automatically.